Sanchitaa25/Sanchita1/README.md

 # Sanchita1
-this is my first Git Repository.
+This is my first Git Repository.
+Author - Sanchita Shirole